Demnity/spatial_computing/webpage/docs/a2_process.md

 ## Determining voxelsize

-The configuring phase was also the moment to

-starting point

-wheelchair (requirement)
+The configuring phase was also the moment to design voxel size.
+The starting point is to look at the Dutch building code guidelines.
+Because of the goal of an inclusive city people using wheel chairs should have full range of the entire building as such te minimum corridor width as stated in "Menselijke maat" should be 90 cm.

 corridors